Etiquette, rules, & handicap

 This is a guide to try and ensure that every golfer is given the chance to enjoy the game of golf whilst upholding its rules and traditions along with caring for the course.
 Please consider the points listed below.

-The Brandon Wood Golf Course & Club Committee are anxious to ensure that the Club’s reputation is held as highly as possible and correct dress is most important.
+The Brandon Wood Golf Course & Club Committee are dedicated to ensure that the Club’s reputation is held as highly as possible and correct dress is most important.
 The Committee hopes that all members will dress in accordance with the traditions and spirit of the game and that smart casual wear should be the order of the day for both course and clubhouse.
 Please observe the below dress code criteria:

 - All shirts must be an approved golf shirt - round/crew neck golf shirts are acceptable.
 A shirt must be worn at all times.